CRS PTA Committee and Volunteer Roles

 - Library Volunteers Coordinator: Library volunteers assist the librarian with various tasks, including re-shelving and organizing books.
 Volunteers can work as little as one hour every two weeks or as much as two hours every week.
-Responsibilities for the Library Volunteer Coordinator include recruiting & scheduling library volunteers and assisting the librarian in training volunteers.
+Responsibilities of the Library Volunteer Coordinator include recruiting & scheduling library volunteers and assisting the librarian in training volunteers.

 - Reflections Coordinator: The Churchill Road School PTA Reflections Program is part of the National PTA Reflections Program, an arts recognition program.
 Student entries are due in October.
-Responsibilities include publicizing the program, preparing applications, registering our PTA’s local Reflections program with the county, collecting artwork, arranging for judging of the artworks and submitting artworks to the judges, registering winners with the county, preparing award certificates and hosting an awards reception.
+Responsibilities include publicizing the program, preparing applications, registering our PTA's local Reflections program with the county, collecting artwork, arranging for judging of the artworks and submitting artworks to the judges, registering winners with the county, preparing award certificates, and hosting an awards reception.

-- Wellness: The Coordinator's role is focused on helping children and their parents learn the benefits of healthy eating habits, regular exercise, and overall personal hygiene.
+- Wellness: The Coordinator's role focuses on helping children and their parents learn the benefits of healthy eating habits, regular exercise, and overall personal hygiene.
 Volunteers have the opportunity to initiate areas of interest and help conduct Wellness Activities, write articles for the Chatter about fitness and nutrition, and organize Family Fitness Days.